oampsoftware/blog/docs/about.md

 permalink: /about/
 ---

 My name is Geoff Nichols.
-I have created this site to provide information about management software for embedded systems (or systems with an embedded component).
+This site contains reference material that I find interesting.
+This will mostly include all things related to management of embedded devices or `OAMP Software`.

 The acronym OAMP describes some common areas of concern:
 1. Operations